artemsopa/northwind/drizzle-orm/README.md

 ```

 Where we can see `dialect` of db, property `out` that defines folder of migration containing and `schema` - path to the folder or file
-with our entities
+with our tables

-Command `drizzle-kit generate` generates next files: *migration.sql* with sql queries of tables creating
+Command `drizzle-kit generate` generates next files: **migration.sql** with sql queries of tables creating
-and *snapshot.json* with as called snapshot
+and **snapshot.json** with as called snapshot

 ## Connecting to db and migrating